whatsplay/whatsapp-play/README.md

 Example - `wplay -wt "target_name_of_your_whatsapp_contact"` or `wplay -pull "Databases/msgstore.db.crypt12"`

 ## Contribute
-To contribute you can solve our [issues](https://github.com/rpotter12/whatsapp-play/issues) and help us find new ones.
+The first step is to create a fork and clone, then you can solve our [issues](https://github.com/rpotter12/whatsapp-play/issues) and help us find new ones.
 To debug with Visual Studio Code it is necessary to create a launcher with the arguments. <br />

 To create a launcher with arguments follow the steps bellow: <br />
 1. Click in 'Debug' tab